 But wait, there’s more!
 Quality standards can change depending on certain client requirements, resources available, and specialised fields (medical, technical, legal, or marketing).
 With this in mind, let’s look at the 7 steps every translator should take to ensure quality.

-- Request the following in cooperation from the client
+Request the following in cooperating with the client

 - A detailed list of project requirements including word count, language combination, source and target file type, CAT tool preference, and relevant terminology